OpusC/audio-transcription/README.md

 ## Features

-- Transcribe audio files to text using Google Speech Recognition API.
+- Transcribe audio files to text using openai-whisper API.
 - **WIP:** Support for various audio formats such as WAV, MP3, etc.
-- **WIP:** Batch processing of multiple audio files.
 - **WIP:** Customizable output and post-processing options.

 ## Requirements